zilexa/Homeserver/Recommendations.md

 ## Memory (RAM)
+_*(unbuffered/non-registered ECC)*_  \
 2x8GB is preferred, but highly depends on what you plan to do with your server.
 I am running 26 docker containers and still use only 6GB to 12GB max.
 Yet it can be preferred to have lots of free RAM for specific tasks.
 If budget allows, consider 2x16GB.
 Unbuffered ECC RAM is highly recommended for a homeserver/storage solution has it helps prevent data corruption, not just in-memory, but also prevent such corruption to be written to your storage drives, which usually leads to common read errors (and may lead you to the conclusion the storage drive is faulty).

 _Notes_
 1. Error-correcting memory (non-registered/unbuffered ECC RAM) - even normal computers should have this.
 Prevents data and disk corruption issues.
 Very important!
 Unfortunately due to Intel strategy, very few motherboards support (non-reg/unbuffered) ECC.

+2. Always download the Memory Compatibility List of your motherboard and find compatible memory.

-2. DDR5 is developed for performance and should not be preferred for a homeserver.
+3. Do not worry about the DDR5 hype.
+DDR5 is developed for performance and should not be preferred for a homeserver.
 Besides that, DDR5 has its own power management chip, this means differences per brand/model/revisions.
 Also, ECC DDR5 is not common yet and ECC DDR5 has a form of ECC that only signals a problem with a data refresh on the module itself.
 That's called on-die ECC.
 It does not detect erroneous data going to the processor/cache.
 It is therefore not fail-safe at the single bit level.
-Until tests/reviews provide arguments in favor of DDR5 for 24x7x365 low power consumption, stick with DDR4 (ECC unbuffered if your motherboard supports it).
+Until tests/reviews provide arguments in favor of (ECC) DDR5 for 24x7x365 low power consumption, stick with ECC unbuffered/non-registered DDR4.

 ## Power consumption
-- PicoPSU 90W or higher: A PicoPSU combined with a very efficient (specifically at low consumption) power brick will help you reach a low power consumption with minimal overhead.
+- PicoPSU 90W or higher: A PicoPSU is extremely efficient at low power and combined with a super efficient (specifically at low consumption) power brick it will help you reach a low power consumption with minimal overhead.
 Normal PSUs are only efficient at higher consumption levels (doesn't make sense for a 24/7 homeserver).
+Stability is also dependent on power delivery.
+The PicoPSU90 and higher models with a proper power brick will contribute to a rock-stable system.
   - Leicke NT03015, 120W 12V
   - Seasonic SSA-0601HE-12 (60W)